zhill/enterprise-docs/content/docs/installation/anchore_cli/cli_config.md

 ### Command Line Parameters

-The following command line parameters are used to configure the  Anchore CLI to connect to and authenticate with the Anchore Engine.
+The following command line parameters are used to configure the  Anchore CLI to connect to and authenticate with the system.

 ```
 --u   TEXT   Username     eg. admin